-Management of the site should be informed by the sensitivity of protected features to pressures associated with human activities.
+Management of the site should be informed by the sensitivity of Annex I Sandbanks which are slightly covered by seawater all the time to pressures associated with human activities.
 The Advice on Operations provides an initial assessment of whether a proposed plan or project (or ongoing activity) may have an impact on a protected feature in the site.
 The Advice on Operations identifies pressures associated with the most commonly occurring marine activities, and provides a detailed assessment of feature sensitivity to these pressures.
 A human activity is considered capable of affecting a feature where the feature is known to be sensitive to associated pressures.
 The sensitivity assessments provided in the Advice on Operations workbook and the guidance within, should be used at an early stage of a plan or project when considering potential impacts of an activity.

 The simple presence of such human activities would not necessarily significantly affect the site were they to occur.
-Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale etc.) and the site-specific Supplementary Advice on Conservation Objectives to develop assessments of impacts to features within the site.
+Advice on Operations should be used in conjunction with the specific details of a proposed plan or project (e.g. indirect and/or additive impacts, activity duration, time of year, scale etc.) and the site-specific Supplementary Advice on Conservation Objectives (SACO) to develop assessments of impacts to features within the site.
 You may also find the information available in the Activities and Management tab of the site's Site Information Centre useful.